ucam-cl-dtg/LibID/docs/_build/html/_sources/intro/gettingstarted.rst.txt

     -o FOLDER            specify output folder
     -w                   overwrite the output file if it exists -b                   considering build-in Android libraries
-    -p N                 the number of processes to use [default: 1] -s                   run program in Lib-S mode [default: LibID-A mode] -r                   consider classes repackaging
+    -p N                 the number of processes to use [default: the number of CPUs in the system] -A                   run program in Lib-A mode [default: LibID-S mode] -r                   consider classes repackaging
     -v                   show debug information
     -af FILE [FILE ...]  the app profiles